 AC Rank: The AC Rank, which stands for A Citation Rank, is a ranking score calculated based on the number of root linking domain linking to a particular site.
 The score is scaled from 0-15, 15 been the highest and has originated from the backlink intelligence website - Majestic SEO.

 Adwords: Adwords is Google's advertisement network.
 The program works on a Pay Per Click basis displaying paid advertisement ads on the top as well as on the side of search engine result pages.

-ALT Attribute: An ALT attribute is text used to provide information about an image on a web page.
-Search engines can't necessarily read images effectively, hence why ALT attribute tags are used.
-Eg. An image of a Black Porsche 911 Turbo, would have it's ALT attribute tag looking like so: <img src="http://www.example.com/black-porsche-911-turbo.png" alt="Black Porsche 911 Turbo" />
+ALT Attribute: An ALT attribute is text used to provide information about a specific image.
+Search engines aren't capable of effectively understanding what an image contains, hence the use of ALT attributes.
+Eg. An image of a Black Porsche 911 Turbo, would have it's HTML ALT attribute looking like so: <img src="http://www.example.com.au/black-porsche-911-turbo.png" alt="Black Porsche 911 Turbo" />

 Anchor Text: The anchor text, which could be also referred to as a link label, link text or link title, is the visible, click-able text which appears on a hyperlink.
 The anchor text should be used to describe the content of the page which it's linking to.
 Eg. Linking to a page about an Apple iPhone 5, the anchor text should appear like so: Apple iPhone 5.
 This provides increased relevancy as well as indicates to search engines which keywords the page should be ranking for.